-- 1. Voir dire examination, opening statements, and closing arguments will be conducted from the lectern facing the jury. - 2.
+- 1. Voir dire examination, opening statements, and closing arguments will be conducted from the lectern facing the jury.
+However, limited movement away from the lectern will be permitted. - 2.
 Counsel shall stand when addressing the Court for any reason.

 D. DECORUM